deptofdefense/anet/DOCUMENTATION.md

 - **emailFromAddr**: This is the email address that emails from ANET will be sent from.
 - **serverUrl**: The URL for the ANET server, ie: `"https://anet.dds.mil"`.
 - **database**: The configuration for your database.
 ANET supports either sqlite for development, or Microsoft SQL Server for production.
 Follow the instructions here: http://www.dropwizard.io/1.0.6/docs/manual/jdbi.html for avaiable configuration options for the database connection.
 - **waffleConfig**: ANET uses the open source `waffle` library to perform Windows Authentication ( https://github.com/Waffle/waffle ).
 See https://github.com/Waffle/waffle/blob/master/Docs/ServletSingleSignOnSecurityFilter.md for documentation on the available configuration options.

+# User Permissions